MicrosoftLearning/mslearn-ai-studio/Instructions/07-Evaluate-prompt-flow.md

 ## Clean up

-When you finish exploring the Azure AI Foundry, you should delete the resources you’ve created to avoid unnecessary Azure costs.
+When you finish exploring the Foundry, you should delete the resources you’ve created to avoid unnecessary Azure costs.

 - Navigate to the [Azure portal](https://portal.azure.com) at `https://portal.azure.com`.
 - In the Azure portal, on the **Home** page, select **Resource groups**.